AbnerVictor/HyperThumbnail/README.md

 ## 🚧 Todo

 - [ ] Release the training and inference codes
-- [ ] Release the guidance documents for rescaling
+- [ ] Release the guidance documents for image rescaling and bitrate control